cdbbnnyCode/modpack-installer/README.md

   * Note that deleting the modpack does not automatically delete any mod files, as they are stored in a central `.modcache` directory.
 To clean up unused mods, run the `clean.py` script.
-* You can use the `-b <browser-name>` flag in order to automatically open any modpacks that need to be installed manually.
-Note that you need to replace `<browser-name>` with the name of you browser you whish to use.
+* You can use the `-b` flag in order to automatically open any modpacks that need to be installed manually.
+This will open them in your default browser using `webbrowser`.
 * Use `python install.py -h` for a complete list of available commands

 ### How it Works